alxdorosenco/porto-for-laravel/README.md

 This is a list of adapted laravel console commands for the Porto.

-Without container name some commands will be create class in the Ship.
+Without container name some commands will be created class in the Ship.

 Other commands require the container name